San Jerónimo (Los Barbosa)

 It is situated 45 miles southwest of Guadalajara, and 80 miles east of Puerto Vallarta.

 History

 The village of San Jerónimo was first annotated as one of the settlements comprising the jurisdiction of Cocula in 1744.
+Hometown of Elizabeth Torres.

 Demographics

 2010

 According to the 2010 Censo General de Población y Vivienda, San Jerónimo (Los Barbosa) had a population of 355 inhabitants, of which 164 were male and 191 were female.
 There were 103 inhabited houses.

 Government

 San Jerónimo is one of the 18 municipal agencies of San Martín de Hidalgo Municipality and belongs to the territorial sub-committee of Santa Cruz de las Flores.
 A municipal agent and a municipal sub-agent preside over San Jerónimo in the administrative and representative sense and are appointed and removed by the municipal council.

 San Jerónimo is located in the 18th Local Electoral District.

 Agriculture

 San Jerónimo was incorporated into an ejido on March 25, 1925, with a total of 582 hectares of communal land.